Are you planning a green holiday but don't know where to go? Here are 5 unmissable slow itineraries in Italy, the best of beauty and sustainability.

 Not to be missed is the marvellous natural oasis of the Maremma Natural Park, where you can wander through the lush Mediterranean greenery, discovering wild, unspoiled landscapes and meeting typical local animals.
 Here you can choose from a variety of routes on foot, by bike, or even on horseback to explore different areas with unique views.
 The pearl of the Maremma and an unmissable stage is the Argentario, of course, a promontory overlooking the sea famous for its crystal clear waters, to explore through its coves and paths surrounded by greenery and rocks.

-For those who love hiking and scuba diving in emerald waters, then a visit to the magical Giglio Island, still little known to mass tourism, is a must.
+For those who love hiking and scuba diving in emerald waters, then a visit to the magical Giglio Island, still little known to mass tourism, is a must for a sustainable trip accordingly to green tourism.
 In addition, the Maremma boasts several of the most beautiful natural thermal baths in Italy, including the famous Saturnia Hot Springs which offers total relaxation and enchants with its spectacular setting from where these sources come from.

 But Tuscany still has so, so much to give.
 Do you wanna travel towards Val di Chiana, even further in the hinterland?
 Here you can experience a new adventure of your green holiday, discovering the beautiful Montepulciano and delicious local wines!